DarraghL/Java-Weather-app/README.md

 To run the Java Weather App, follow these steps:

+1. Ensure you have the JavaFX SDK installed.
+You can download it from [OpenJFX](https://openjfx.io/).

+2. Set the PATH_TO_FX environment variable to point to your JavaFX SDK lib directory:
+   Replace `/path/to/javafx-sdk-21` with the actual path to your JavaFX SDK.

-1. Compile the project:
+3. Compile and run the project: mvn clean javafx:run
-   mvn compile

-3. Run the application:
-   mvn javafx:run
+   If you encounter the "JavaFX runtime components are missing" error, use this command instead: java --module-path $PATH_TO_FX --add-modules javafx.controls,javafx.fxml -jar target/JavaFXShell-1.0-SNAPSHOT.jar